 Libraries and Museums

 Oxford University was one of the international partners in the CoRoT mission, a space telescope project led by the French space agency CNES and based at CNRS laboratories.
 The CoRoT (Convection, Rotation and Transits) space telescope was designed to detect planets outside our solar system - exoplanets.
-It did this by searching for small dips in the brightness of a star which indicates that an orbiting planet has passed in front of it, a technique known as asteroseismology.
-In June 2011, the team announced the discovery of ten new planets including a previously undiscovered star which may turn out to be only a few tens of millions of years old, twin Neptune-size planets, and a rare Saturn-like world.
 The other partners in this truly pan European project included a series of astronomical laboratories from all across France, and international partners in Austria, Belgium, Brazil, Germany, Spain, and the European Space Agency (ESA), plus a team of scientists from Denmark, Switzerland, and Portugal as well as Oxford University.
 The ground stations used for CoRoT were located in Kiruna (Sweden), Aussaguel (France), Hartebeesthoek (South Africa), Kourou (French Guyana), Alcantara (Brazil), and Vienna (Austria).

-France is the 9th largest source of students at Oxford and the numbers are ever increasing.
-There are over 250 French students studying at Oxford, two thirds of whom are postgraduates and a third of whom are full-time undergraduates.
-Close to 50% of undergraduates are studying humanities subjects, whereas French postgraduates are mainly concentrated in the Social Sciences and Mathematical, Physical and Life Sciences divisions.
+France is the seventh largest source of students at Oxford outside of the UK and the third largest in Europe.
+There are over 320 French students currently studying at Oxford, around two-thirds of whom are postgraduates and nearly a third of whom are undergraduates.
+The largest cohorts of French undergraduates are in the Humanities and Mathematical, Physical and Life Sciences divisions.
+French taught postgraduates are mainly concentrated in the Social Sciences, whereas half of research postgraduates are in Mathematical, Physical and Life Sciences.

-Students of French nationality are eligible for a variety of scholarships available to students from EU member countries, including UK Research Council awards, the Jenkins Memorial Fund and the Scatcherd European Scholarships.
 Founded in 2003, Oxford University French Society (La Société Française de l’Université d’Oxford) is Oxford’s student-led cultural, political and social centre for promoting francophone culture.
-They offer a wide range of events regularly offering film nights, guest speakers, debates, concerts, and drinks and conversation evenings to members and non-members of the society alike.
+They offer a wide range of events, regularly offering film nights, guest speakers, debates, concerts, and drinks and conversation evenings to members and non-members of the society alike.
 Their primary aim is to act as a vibrant forum where like-minded students can meet outside of academic work.